difuse-dartmouth/.github/profile/README.md

 - Find below a list of all the DIFUSE data science modules.
 - Each module is stored in a separate repository with more information on its components and use.
 - Access a repository by clicking on its Module Name
-- or  download now by clicking on its Download Link
+- or  download the entire module now by clicking on its Download Link

 ## DIFUSE Modules